louislefevre/python-interactive/README.md

 // Use specific Python executable with path let python = new PythonInteractive('/path/to/python');
 ```
 Create a new instance of `PythonInteractive`.
 By default, the interpreter will be in interactive mode and is called using the `python3` command on Unix systems or `python` on Windows.
+You must have Python in your PATH for this to work.

 Each instance of `PythonInteractive` maintains a single isolated Python interpreter process.
 This allows you to have multiple Python processes running simultaneously whilst ensuring that they do not interfere with one another.